NCEAS/vegbank2/helm/docs/db-recovery.md

 1. Create the dummy backup object

-   Save the following yaml to a file named `dummy-backup.yaml`.
+   Save the following YAML to a file named `dummy-backup.yaml`.
 Use a cluster name that does not currently exist in the namespace (e.g. `dummy-nonexistent-cluster`), so the CNPG Operator doesn't immediately try to take a real snapshot:

    ```yaml
    apiVersion: postgresql.cnpg.io/v1